Senior Move Managers

 - Home repairs and contractor referrals for preparing old home for sale

-The other nice thing about using a senior move company is that you can typically choose which of their services you want.
+The other nice thing about using senior moving companies is that you can typically choose which of their services you want.

 For example, say you have relatives and friends who can pack and move you, but you need to the move to be planned (establish a timeline, hire a realtor, etc.) first.
 You can hire a company to take care of the planning, make recommendations on a realtor to sell your home, and hire contractors for any repairs or improvements.